 INSURANCE

-Each participating boat shall be insured with valid third-party liability insurance with a minimum cover of EUR 1,000,000.00 per or the equivalent if expressed in other currency.
+Each participating boat shall be insured with valid third-party liability insurance with a minimum cover of EUR 1,000,000.00 per incident or the equivalent if expressed in other currency.
 Proof of insurance shall be provided upon request.

 FURTHER INFORMATION